franzprante/reprod-fin-copied/content/post/2016-10-19-creating-interactive-plots-with-r-and-highcharts.md

 Things to Look Out For
 ----------------------

-Highcharts’ built-in and customizable hover/tooltip box and zooming functionality are among its most attractive features.
+Highcharts' built-in and customizable hover/tooltip box and zooming functionality are among its most attractive features.
 However, whether or not these features would be useful for you depends on your use case.

 For example, the tooltip is not as useful if you are plotting data with larger sample sizes.
 Take a look at this plot of arrival vs. departure delays of flights headed to Los Angeles (LAX) in October 2013 from the various New York airports.
 The overplotting on the lower left of the plot makes the hovering functionality not that useful.